Memory effects can make the transmission capability of a communication channel uncomputable: Proof of Lemma

-Furthermore, \eqref{eq:eps} remains an upper bound for finite $k$ since we are only dropping positive contributions.
-Hence, \eqref{eq:firstreq} is verified for all $k$.
-Let us now verify that there exists $k$ such that the requirement \eqref{eq:secondreq} also holds.
+Furthermore, Supplementary Equation \eqref{eq:eps} remains an upper bound for finite $k$ since we are only dropping positive contributions.
+Hence, Supplementary Equation \eqref{eq:firstreq} is verified for all $k$.
+Let us now verify that there exists $k$ such that the requirement Supplementary Equation \eqref{eq:secondreq} also holds.
 Consider the following sum

 and this sum diverges for any non-zero $x$ and finite $C_\epsilon$.
 This implies that $\lim_{k\rightarrow\infty}\prod_{i=2}^k(1-x^{n_i})=0$ and that there exists a finite $k$ such that $\prod_{i=2}^k(1-x^{n_i})\leq\epsilon$.
 Then, $p\left[q_1\xrightarrow{\,\word{w_k}\,} q_3\right] \geq 1-\epsilon$. \end{proof}